Giant Pandas are returning to D.C.'s National Zoo

 “We need that panda!”

 Mariel Lally, one of the zoo’s panda keepers, traveled with the bears in the FedEx cargo plane last year on their flight back to China.
-While there, she happened to see Bao Li, and immediately noted a resemblance between Bao Li and his grandfather, Tian Tian.
+While there, she happened to see Bao Li and immediately noted a resemblance with his grandfather, Tian Tian.

 “We were just falling on the floor, we just couldn't believe how adorable he was.
 We just kept saying, we need that panda, we need him,” Lally says.
 “We had no idea it would come to pass.”